-On the bringbackthemile.com home page, there is a high school state federation petition drive to replace the 1600 meters with the Mile at State Championships across the country.
+On the bringbackthemile.com home page, join the movement to replace the 1600 meters with the Mile at State Championships across the country.

 Unfortunately, the Mile has lost some of its luster over the past decade, and the Bring Back the Mile mission is: To return the Mile to prominence on the American sports and cultural landscape by elevating and celebrating the Mile to create a national movement.